SharifdotG/Editorials/2023/UAP Junior Programming Contest 2024 (1-1 to 2-2)/README.md

 # UAP Junior Programming Contest 2024 (1-1 to 2-2) - Editorial

-## Naviagation Walkthourgh
+## Navigation Walkthrough

-1. To see the editorials, goto the Editorials folder.
-Each problem has its own file.
+- To access the editorials, navigate to the `Editorials` folder.
+Each problem has its dedicated file there.
-2. To see the source codes, goto the Source folder.
-There you will find two folders, one for C and another for C++.
-Goto the programming language you want to see the source code in.
-Then you will find the source codes for each problem in separate files.
+- For the source codes, head to the `Source` folder.
+Inside, you'll find two folders: one for C and another for C++.
+Choose your preferred programming language.
+Within that folder, you'll find separate files for each problem's source code.